 ‘Thannal’ means shade.
-Thannal Hand Sculpted Homes is a Natural Building Awareness Group, based in Tiruvannamalai, Tamil Nadu.
-Founded by natural building Architect , Biju Bhaskar and his wife Sindhu Bhaskar in 2011.
+Thannal Natural Homes is a Natural Building Awareness Group, founded by Natural Building architect Biju Bhaskar and his wife Sindhu Bhaskar in 2011.
 Know more about Biju Bhaskar here

 If we look back to how self-sustaining villages were, amazing conclusions could be drawn.
 Buildings were made of mud and other materials procured from the vicinity.
-A Lime kiln supplied the requirements of a village then but now truckloads of cement (often transported from long distances) are required for a single house.
-So how much genuine a ‘sustainable’ building is, if it uses truckloads of manufactured materials?
-So natural buildings are a genuine solution to this scenario and for ‘Revival’ of indigenous methods.
+A Limekiln supplied the requirements of a village then but now truckloads of cement (often transported from long distances) are required for a single house.
+So how genuine is a ‘sustainable’ building is if it uses truckloads of manufactured materials?
+So natural buildings are a genuine solution to this scenario and for the ‘Revival’ of indigenous methods.

 Alternative architectural practices also hybridize natural buildings by mixing cement and artificial chemicals into natural materials.
 This completely robs mud with its ‘breathing’ ability and turn itself rigid, like cement.
 While India is going through a positive change through Natural Farming, Alternate Education, Naturopathy, Natural Living, Organic Clothing and Food, Pure Natural Buildings are also a need of the hour.

-Sustainable buildings need to be economically viable also, but lately alternative building solutions given by architects demands premium investment.
+Sustainable buildings need to be economically viable also, but lately, alternative building solutions given by architects demand premium investment.
 This means only a few from the society can afford it, which is actually unfair.
-Mud was a poor man’s building material and we work to return this material to everyone by learning from native and cost effective techniques.
-We believe architecture can expand in more dimensions other than just concrete jungles but also in something which is more close to our body and soul.
+Mud was a poor man’s building material and we work to return this material to everyone by learning from native and cost-effective techniques.
+We believe architecture can expand in more dimensions other than just concrete jungles but also in something which is close to our body and soul.
 Thannal aims at a universal solution, applicable to both urban and rural contexts, with natural living being the crux.

-People who had worked with Thannal for atleast throughout a project are called Thannalites.
+People who had worked with Thannal for at least throughout a project are called Thannalites.
 One has to go through research, documentation, know natural materials well and practice natural living to be a thannalite.
-We have Apprenticeship (three at a time) and Internship (two students at a time), who wish to work with us for long term and be a Thannalite.
-For people who cannot commit for a long term and yet intend to work with us can do volunteering at any of our on-going projects (depends on how many the owners can accommodate).
-We stress on spreading awareness among masses through our work but not on doing more and more projects.
+We have Apprenticeship (three at a time) and Internship (two students at a time), who wish to work with us for the long term and be a Thannalite.
+People who cannot commit for a long term and yet intend to work with us can do volunteer at any of our ongoing projects (depends on how many the owners can accommodate).
+We stress on spreading awareness among the masses through our work but not on doing more and more projects.